Jun 30, 2021

 To illustrate this with an example, imagine you usually work with Java 8 and want to contribute to two open source projects.
 Project A requires Java 7, while project B only runs with Java 11.
 In order for you to contribute to these projects, you need to install a Java version manager and remember to switch Java version every time you change the project you work on.
 The exact same applies to databases (no need to install MySQL, MongoDB, Postgres, etc. locally), operating system libraries, anything you currently install locally.

-Let’s look at a day in the life of two developers and see how cloud-based development environments simplify workflows significantly.
+Let’s look at a day in the life of two developers and see how cloud-based developer environments simplify workflows significantly.

 Alice no longer has any code on her computer, none whatsoever.
-She does that thanks to cloud-based, ephemeral development environments provided by www.gitpod.io.
+She does that thanks to cloud-based, ephemeral developer environments provided by www.gitpod.io.

 Let’s dive in and learn more about Bob and Alice and how you can turn yourself from being a traditional Bob to being a modern, efficient version of Alice 🥰.